lernEarnBurn/reddit-clone/README.md

 + first fullstack web app

-P.S. kinda janky but was an important project that helped me grow
+P.S. kinda janky but was an important project in my journey P.S.S.
+Check the Skeletons while loading